 a.
 Facility layout: Identify the areas for nursery, flower and veg plants.
 Know your operations and how many hours each day and days each year your lights will be used.

 b.
 Efficient Lights: You need to commit to the exact efficient lights you want to purchase and the configuration of the lamps in your facility.
 This includes the number of lamps and the square footage of plant canopy each light covers.

 c.
-Baseline Lights: Determining “baseline” lights is different depending on weather or not you already have lights.
+Baseline Lights: Determining “baseline” lights is different depending on whether or not you already have lights.
 For lights already hanging, these are your baseline.
 Easy.
-However, if you are building out a new facility or adding new canopy, you need to describe for the utility the lights you would have purchased if you had not received their financial assistance.
+However, if you are building out a new facility or adding new canopy, you need to describe to the utility the lights you would have purchased if you had not received their financial assistance.
 This is a bit subjective but should be whatever is considered industry standard.
-In 2017 I generally use a 1,000-watt single-ended (high pressure sodium or metal halide) fixture per 16 square feet of canopy, or an 8-lamp T5 fixture per 8 square feet of clones.
+In 2017, I generally use a 1,000-watt single-ended (high pressure sodium or metal halide) fixture per 16 square feet of canopy, or an 8-lamp T5 fixture per 8 square feet of clones.
 You can ask a lighting vendor to create a bid for the number of inefficient lights you would have needed in your facility.
 Or you can find an online retailer and do the math yourself.
 Your inefficient lights don’t need to be a one to one replacement with your efficient lights but the cleanest applications will have the same total canopy square footage.

 Once you have committed to a project scope, it is time to apply for rebates.
 Ask for a commercial lighting rebate application and approach the appropriate utility staff with the following documents in hand: